 The Department also uses online surveys to collect opinions and feedback from a random sample of visitors.
-DHS uses the Foresee Results American Customer Satisfaction Index (ACSI) online survey to obtain feedback and data on visitors’ satisfaction with DHS websites.
+DHS uses Survey Monkey online surveys to obtain feedback and data on visitors’ satisfaction with DHS websites.
 This survey does not collect PII.
 Participation in the survey is voluntary.
-If you decline the survey, you will still have access to the identical information and resources on the Web site as those who take the survey.
-Answers to the survey help the Department improve its Web site to make it easier to use and more responsive to the needs of our visitors.
+If you decline the survey, you will still have access to the identical information and resources on the website as those who take the survey.
+Answers to the survey help the Department improve its website to make it easier to use and more responsive to the needs of our visitors.

-The Department’s staff conducts, analyses and reports on the aggregated data from the ACSI survey.
-The reports are only available to Web site managers, members of their communications and web teams, and other designated staff who require this information to perform their duties.
+The Department’s staff conducts, analyses and reports on the aggregated data from the Survey Monkey survey.
+The reports are only available to website managers, members of their communications and web teams, and other designated staff who require this information to perform their duties.

-The Department retains the data from Google Analytics, and ACSI survey results only as long as required by law or needed to support the mission of the DHS Web sites.
+The Department retains the data from Google Analytics, and Survey Monkey survey results only as long as required by law or needed to support the mission of the DHS websites.

 The Office of Management and Budget Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies allows Federal agencies to use session and persistent cookies.

-Session Cookies: We use session cookies for technical purposes such as to enable better navigation through our site.
+Session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
-The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1-Single Session.”
-The policy says, "This tier encompasses any use of single session Web measurement and customization technologies."

-Persistent Cookies: We use persistent cookies to enable Google Analytics to differentiate between new and returning visitors to our site.
+Persistent cookies to differentiate between new and returning visitors to our site.
 Persistent cookies remain on your computer between visits to DHS.gov for six months.
-We also use persistent cookies to block repeated invitations to take the ACSI survey.
+We also use persistent cookies to block repeated invitations to take our customer satisfaction survey.
 The persistent cookies that block repeated survey invitations expire in 90 days.
-The OMB Memo 10-22 Guidance defines our use of persistent cookies as "Usage Tier 2-Multi-session without Personally Identifiable Information (PII).”
-The policy says, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."

 - DHS/ALL/PIA-031 Use of Social Networking Interactions and Applications Communications/Outreach/Public Dialogue (September 16, 2010)